 - Met Cloisters: open daily.
 From March to October from 10 am to 5:15 pm and November to February from 10 am to 4:45 pm.

-- On the internet and in the vending machines there is no choice but to buy the ticket, costing the adult $ 25 and giving access to the three museums in 3 consecutive days; It is also included in the discouraged passes for many combined attractions.
+- Adult admission is $ 25, giving access to the three museums in 3 consecutive days; It is also included in the discouraged passes for many combined attractions.

-- But if we wait the queue and go directly to the window, we will see that the price of the ticket is SUGGESTED DONATION, or what is the same, we can pay what we want, from a cent to hundreds of dollars, and includes special exhibitions.
-Only gives access for the same day for the other two museums, but that is nonsense, because if you are interested, you can go any another day to another museum and donate a penny once more.
-I’ve gone twice to 5th Avenue and once to the Cloisters, wait for the line and do not pay more than $ 1, take advantage of this to save money, New York is already quite expensive.
+- Before, if we waited the queue and went directly to the window, we could have seen that the price of the ticket was a “suggested donation” meaning we could have payed want we wanted, from a cent to hundreds of dollars, and included special exhibitions.
+Only allowed access for the same day for the other two museums, but that was nonsense, because if you were interested, you could have gone any another day to another museum and donate a penny once more.
+I’ve gone twice to 5th Avenue and once to the Cloisters.

 In the basement are: